jhpyle/docassemble/_docs/helloworld.md

 aria-hidden="true"></i> Share" button and copy the URL to your clipboard.
 You can share this URL with other people, or bookmark it in your browser.
-When people visit this URL, they will start an interview.
+When people visit this URL, they will start an interview session.
 (Note that this only works if the server you are using is accessible to the user's device; if you are using a personal computer, your computer's firewall might prevent other people from accessing you).

 # <a name="packaging"></a>Packaging your interview